lucia-auth/lucia/documentation-v3/src/pages/guides/validate-session-cookies/express.md

 title: "Validate session cookies in Express"
 ---

 **CSRF protection must be implemented when using cookies.** This can be easily done by comparing the `Origin` and `Host` header.

-We recommend creating a middleware to validate requests and store the current user inside `Response.locals`.
+We recommend creating 2 middleware for CSRF protection and validating requests.
 You can get the cookie with `Lucia.readSessionCookie()` and validate the session cookie with `Lucia.validateSession()`.
 Make sure to delete the session cookie if it's invalid and create a new session cookie when the expiration gets extended, which is indicated by `Session.fresh`.

 ```ts
 // src/middleware.ts